zimeg/slack-sandbox/py.sdk.sdkai/README.md

 ### Setting up the development environment

-1. Make sure Python 3.10.6 is installed with `python --version`
+1. Make sure Python 3.10.6 is installed with `python3 --version`
 2. Ensure a local SDK is cloned to `../../tools/python-slack-sdk`
 3. Instantiate the virtual environment with `source .venv/bin/activate`
-4. Install all dependencies with `pip install`
+4. Install all dependencies with `pip3 install`

 ### Creating an app for testing